MSpace-WHU/CC-ICP/README.md

 - `target.pcd`: Reference target point cloud

-- Output: Standard 4×4 rigid transformation matrix (printed to the console, supports custom file export)
+- Output: Standard 4×4 rigid transformation matrix

 ### Adjustable Core Parameters

-All hyperparameters are centrally defined in the `main()` function, which can be flexibly tuned according to different forest density, terrain and point cloud quality:
+All hyperparameters are centrally defined in the `main()` function, which can be flexibly tuned according to the expected accuracy of coarse registration and the quality of the point cloud data,:

 |Parameter|Description|
 |---|---|